 Why yes, Dead Cat Bounce is the name of a rock band … but that’s not the topic of conversation today.

-In the context of the stock market, a dead cat bounce is a specific type of stock chart pattern phenomenon occurring in downward trending stocks.
+In the stock market, a dead cat bounce is a specific stock chart pattern that occurs during a price collapse.
 That’s what we’re talking about today.

-Here, you’ll get schooled on the dead cat bounce pattern, including what it is, how to spot it, and tips for how you can use it when seeking out potential trades.
+Read on to learn what a dead cat bounce is, how to spot it, and tips for how you can use it when seeking out potential trades.

 Table of Contents